 My Ukulele Collection – Part Dieux

 Ever since I had the Lyon & Healey repaired by David Talsma (pictured further down below) I’ve wanted one of his instruments.
-I finally picked it up the end of October two years ago.
+I finally picked it up the end of October six years ago.

 You can see the full progression of the build here: Talsma Custom Build Sequence.